Digital Engagement & Content Strategy

 Consultant • Marketing and Editorial Content

-- Client and end-client work included barnesandnoble.com, Sony, The New York Times, MasterCard, the Cathedral of St. John the Divine, MSNBC, Phillip Morris International, a magazine concept that went nowhere, an Anglican order of nuns… .
+- Developed digital and print advertising and editorial materials.
+Clients included barnesandnoble.com, Sony, The New York Times, MasterCard, the Cathedral of St. John the Divine, MSNBC, Phillip Morris International, a magazine concept that went nowhere, an Anglican order of nuns… .

 Ziff-Davis Publishing • Yahoo!
 Internet Life